 I had no responsibilities and four hundred bucks in American Express Travelers Cheques, which I figured was plenty for eight or ten weeks of cheap youth hostels, simple food and free transportation.
-America’s problems – King’s assassination, ghetto uprisings, GIs fighting a jungle war, campus protests – seemed far distant, and the beguiling Old World with its festive cities and pastoral countryside beckoned.
+America’s problems – King’s assassination, ghetto uprisings, GIs fighting a jungle war, campus protests – seemed far distant, and the beguiling Old World beckoned with its festive cities and pastoral countryside.

 That was the chief advantage of hitchhiking.
 Against the uncertainty of knowing where you’d wind up, the journey would be cheap, serendipitous and full of adventure.